-- Section 104.
-Incompatible service - (a) No person shall serve as a delegate if he is in the permanent employment of the United States or any state or any states of the United States or the several states thereof serve as a delegate.
-This section shall not apply to service on a school board or elective county office.
+Section 104.
+Incompatible service

+(a) No person shall serve as a delegate if he is in the permanent employment of the United States or any state or any subdivisions thereof; nor shall an elected official of the United States or the several states thereof serve as a delegate.
+This section shall not apply to service on a school board or elective county office. (b) No person shall be eligible for election to the Navajo Nation Council if that person is permanently employed or an elected official as described in Section 104(a).

-- (b) No person shall be eligible for election to the Navajo Nation Council if that person is permanently employed or an elected official as described in Section 104(a). - (c) If any delegate, after his election, enters such service, he shall immediately forfeit his office as a Council delegate. - (d) No Council Delegate shall engage in the private practice of law while serving as a Navajo Nation Council delegate. - Section 105.
-Term of Office - (a) Each delegate to the Navajo Nation Council shall serve for a term of four years. - (b) A delegate shall not be limited in the number of terms he may serve. - Section 106.
-Compensation of Council delegates - (a) Delegates shall be compensated by an annual salary of \$25,000 per year.
+(c) If any delegate, after his election, enters such service, he shall immediately forfeit his office as a Council delegate.

+(d) No Council Delegate shall engage in the private practice of law while serving as a Navajo Nation Council delegate.

+Section 105.
+Term of Office

+(a) Each delegate to the Navajo Nation Council shall serve for a term of four years.

+(b) A delegate shall not be limited in the number of terms he may serve.

+Section 106.
+Compensation of Council delegates

+(a) Delegates shall be compensated by an annual salary of \$25,000 per year.
 All Council delegates shall be paid biweekly.
-Salary increase may be approved by the Navajo Nation Council but shall not become effective unless ratified by two-thirds (2/3) of all Navajo Nation Chapters within thirty (30) days of approval by Council. - (b) Delegates attending Council or their respective committee meetings may receive \$50 per diem for each day official business is conducted and mileage at \$.24 per mile for use of private vehicle.
-Chairpersons of Committees may receive as compensation for extra time spent by the Chairperson beyond meetings to execute committee business \$50 per diem for each committee meeting day. - (c) For every week of a session of the Navajo Nation Council, delegates shall be paid mileage equal to one round trip to Window Rock from their residence and return, according to the official mileage chart of the Controller. - (d) For mach complete committee meeting delegates to the Navajo Nation Council shall be paid mileage equal to one round trip to Window Rock, from their residence and return, according to the official mileage chast of the Controller. - [6] Full per diem shall be paid only for attendance of at least three (3) hours of meeting or until all agenda items are concluded. - death; are paid a deferred compensation benefit when they leave office.
+Salary increase may be approved by the Navajo Nation Council but shall not become effective unless ratified by two-thirds (2/3) of all Navajo Nation Chapters within thirty (30) days of approval by Council.

+(b) Delegates attending Council or their respective committee meetings may receive \$60 per diem for each day official business is conducted and mileage at \$.24 per mile for use of private vehicle.
+Chairpersons of Committees may receive as compensation for extra time spent by the Chairperson beyond meetings to execute committee business \$80 per diem for each committee meeting day.

+(c) For every week of a session of the Navajo Nation Council, delegates shall be paid mileage equal to one round trip to Window Rock from their residence and return, according to the official mileage chart of the Controller.

+(d) For each complete committee meeting delegates to the Navajo Nation Council shall be paid mileage equal to one round trip to Window Rock, from their residence and return, according to the official mileage chart of the Controller.

+(c) Full per diem shall be paid only for attendance of at least three (3) hours of meeting or until all agenda items are concluded.

+(f) Delegates, or their beneficiary in the event of death; are paid a deferred compensation benefit when they leave office.